Fermat-ORG/fermat-framework/README-DEV-TEAMS.md

 The maximun size for a team is 5 people.
 Among all of them, they should have all the skill sets needed for these kind of projects.

-Fermat teams are organized in a hierarchical way.
+Teams are organized in a hierarchical way.
 This helps the task of reviewing changes in source code, since it is expected that a child team changes they are pushed to its parent team in order to be reviewed, merged with their own changes and pushed again to the next parent in the hierarchy.
 At the top the core developers are the only ones merging the combined batch of changes into the bitDubai codebase.

 ## Team List